Fund EcoMarket

 Our investment framework, created for the transition, encapsulates that there will be winners and losers; for example, as renewable energy grows, fossil electric generation will decline, and we have consequently excluded companies which have revenues that would be significantly eroded by the transition.

-Step two – Decarbonization: Once we have found companies that will enable the process of sustainable decarbonization, we need to determine which companies’ products are genuinely avoiding carbon.
+Step two – Decarbonisation: Once we’ve found companies that will enable the process of sustainable decarbonisation, we need to determine which companies’ products are genuinely avoiding carbon.
 We do this through measuring carbon risk and carbon impact as explained below:

 • Carbon Risk: While the companies in which we invest are by nature low carbon risk because their business models are highly exposed to sustainable decarbonisation, we believe it’s still very important to monitor and track their carbon footprints.
 In our view, this means measuring the carbon footprint of every company, including both direct (Scope 1 and 2) and indirect emissions (Scope 3).
 We work with leading providers of carbon data to estimate all indirect emissions alongside direct emissions where these are not reported by companies, and therefore give a full picture of each company’s carbon footprint including its supply chain and the footprint of the products once they are used.